Empress Hu (Xuande): Empress

 Upon the succession of Xuande to the throne in 1425, she became his empress (胡皇后 (Hú húanghòu)).
 Empress Hu was described as weak and sickly.
 The emperor did not like her for not having a son, and when she at one occasion advised him not to indulge in his love of travel, he resented her for meddling in affairs that did not concern her.

 Xuande preferred the beautiful and intelligent Noble Consort Sun, and when she gave birth to a son in 1427, he named this son Crown prince, and eagerly worked to promote her status further.
-Five Grand Secretaries were ordered to prepare a legal method to depose her.
+Five Grand Secretaries were ordered to prepare a legal method to depose the empress.
 Grand Secretary Yang Shiqi, after failing to convince the emperor of the danger in deposing the empress without good reason, argued that it would offend his reputation.
 However, he was unable to avert her dismissal on the ground of having no son, being frequently ill, and of being sterile.
 He then suggested that she should respectfully resign herself, and that she should be well treated for the rest of her life.

 And so in the spring of 1428, the emperor had Empress Hu deposed from her position in favour of the mother of the crown prince, sent to Chang'an Palace and given a title of Immortal Teacher of Quietude and Maternal Compassion (静慈仙师 (Jìng cí xiān shī)), previously given to deposed empresses who were forced to become nuns, although this religious element was not demanded of Hu.